davidtimovski/panoramic/README.md

 Currently supports 3 types of widgets:

 - Note - textual widget that supports simplified markup
-- Link collection - a collection of links ordered to your preference
+- Link collection - a collection of links ordered to your preference.
+Searchable through the global search (Ctrl+S).
-- Recent links - links that were recently clicked within the app
+- Recent links - links that were recently clicked within the app.
+Searchable through the global search (Ctrl+S).

 ## Storage